Volkspark Friedrichshain

 Image by Paul Sullivan

-Casually straddling the boroughs of Prenzlauer Berg and Friedrichshain, and within walking distance from Mitte, the park takes up an audacious fifty-two hectares, making it the second largest park in Berlin after the sprawling Tiergarten.
+Casually straddling the boroughs of Prenzlauer Berg and Friedrichshain, and within easy walking distance from Mitte, the park takes up an audacious fifty-two hectares, making it the second largest park in Berlin after the sprawling Tiergarten.
 It was actually the park that gave the Friedrichshain district its name—the oldest parts were laid out in 1846-1848, a good seventy years before the district came into being, constructed on the space of a former vineyard.

 Image by Paul Sullivan